manasesjesus/scrum-guide-and-certification-exam/study-guide.md

 If the Definition of Done for an increment is part of the standards of the organization, all Scrum Teams must follow it as a minimum.
 If it is not an organizational standard, the Scrum Team must create a Definition of Done appropriate for the product.

 The Developers are required to conform to the Definition of Done.
 If there are multiple Scrum Teams working together on a product, they must mutually define and comply with the same Definition of Done.

-## Final thoughts

-The Scrum framework, as outlined herein, is immutable.
-While implementing only parts of Scrum is possible, the result is not Scrum.
-Scrum exists only in its entirety and functions well as a container for other techniques, methodologies and practices.